Aakash-Gujja/Transform9-FedRAMP-20X-Pilot/README.md

 ## Step 5 - 3PAO Review

-3PAO reviews package and adds attestation.
-This is included at the Assessment level in the machine-readable-package
+3PAO reviews the package and adds attestation.
+This is included at the Assessment level in the machine-readable package

 ```yaml